Get more good reviews in the places that matter

-For most businesses, the answer is your “Google My Business” page.
+For most businesses, the answer is your “Google Business Profile” (previously Google My Business) page.
 We might refer to this as your “Maps” page, since you’ll see it as a pin on a Google Map.
 You can also think of it as simply your Google page.

 For certain kinds of businesses such as restaurants, travel-related businesses and retail establishments, Yelp can be more important.

 If you are selling a consumer product on Amazon, then you already know that Amazon reviews are where you should start.
 Similarly, if you market extensively on Facebook, you should prioritize Facebook reviews.